A Foodie’s Guide to Edinburgh: 15 Must-Try Dishes

 5. Cranachan

-It’s light, sweet, and utterly divine.
+It’s airy, sweet, and completely magical.

 6. Black Pudding